 My students were mainly adults that realised the enormous benefits of a TAFE qualification, particularly in the Electrical Engineering and Industrial Control fields.
 These courses were initially referred to as POST TRADES Courses, but later renamed Certificate and Diploma Courses.
 I retired from full time TAFE teaching in 2005, but continued as a part time teacher until 2008, one reason being the shortage of suitably qualified TAFE teachers, the other that I thoroughly enjoyed teaching, it has been an extremely pleasant and rewarding career.

 Colin Harrington decided not to contest Liverpool Council Elections in 2008 and suggested I do so instead.
 I had criticised previous Councils for their lack of vision for Liverpool and thought that I should either “put up” or “shut up”.
-After a successful campaign I was elected in the North Ward of Liverpool in September 2008 and unanimously elected Deputy Mayor by fellow Councillors in the same year, I was re-elected as a Councillor in September 2012 and currently (2016) seeking election for the Mayoral position and as a Councillor.
+After a successful campaign I was elected in the North Ward of Liverpool in September 2008 and unanimously elected Deputy Mayor by fellow Councillors in the same year.
+I was re-elected as a Councillor in September 2012 and 2016.

-There is much more to achieve in Liverpool and I believe the Liverpool Community Independents Team has made many worthwhile contributions including instigating the Carnes Hill Recreational Centre and the relocation of the Miller Library.
+There is much more to achieve in Liverpool and I believe the Liverpool Community Independents Team has made many worthwhile contributions.